by Susan Flantzer

 Richard’s mother Anne Mortimer died shortly after his birth, due to childbirth complications.
 His father Richard of Conisbrough made a second marriage to Maud Clifford, the divorced wife of John Neville, 6th Baron Latimer, and daughter of Thomas de Clifford, 6th Baron de Clifford, but the couple did not have any children.

-In 1414, Richard’s father Richard of Conisbrough was created 3rd Earl of Cambridge but the title came with none of the usual grants of land.
+In 1414, Richard’s father Richard of Conisbrough was created 3rd Earl of Cambridge but the title came without the usual grants of land.
 As a result, Richard of Conisbrough lacked the resources to properly equip himself for King Henry V’s invasion of France.
 Perhaps partly for this reason, Richard of Conisbrough conspired with Henry Scrope, 3rd Baron Scrope of Masham and Sir Thomas Grey to depose King Henry V and place Edmund Mortimer, 5th Earl of March, the brother of Richard of Conisbrough’s deceased wife Anne Mortimer on the English throne.
 Edmund Mortimer was the great-grandson of Lionel of Antwerp, 1st Duke of Clarence, the second surviving son of King Edward III, and his claim to the throne was superior to the claim of King Henry V and his father King Henry IV (both descended from King Edward III’s third surviving son John of Gaunt,1st Duke of Lancaster) who had deposed his first cousin King Richard II.
 However, Edmund Mortimer, 5th Earl of March had not been aware of the plot and when he found out about it, he told King Henry V. The three plotters, including Richard of Conisbrough, were arrested, tried, and beheaded in August 1415.

 With the execution of his father, four-year-old Richard was an orphan.
 The title of Richard’s father was not attainted – after being condemned for a serious capital crime (felony or treason), an act of attainder deprived nobles of their titles and lands.
 The descendants of the attainted noble could no longer inherit his lands or income.
 Because his father was not attainted, four-year-old Richard inherited his father’s Earl of Cambridge title.
 Three months later, little Richard’s paternal uncle (his father’s elder brother) Edward of Norwich, 2nd Duke of York was killed at the Battle of Agincourt, and Richard inherited his paternal uncle’s titles and estates.
 In 1425, when Richard’s maternal uncle Edmund Mortimer, 5th Earl of March died, Richard inherited the lesser title of Earl of March but the greater estates of the Mortimer family along with their claim to the English throne.
 Richard of York already held a strong claim to the English throne as a male-line great-grandson of King Edward III.

 After the death of his father in 1415, the orphaned Richard became a royal ward and was placed in the household of Sir Robert Waterton, loyal to King Henry V and King Henry VI of the House of Lancaster.
-In 1423, Richard became the royal ward of Ralph Neville, 1st Earl of Westmorland who had married (his second wife) Joan Beaufort, daughter of King Edward III’s fourth son John of Gaunt, 1st Duke of Lancaster and his mistress Katherine Swynford, whom he later married in 1396.
+In 1423, Richard became the royal ward of Ralph Neville, 1st Earl of Westmorland who married (his second wife) Joan Beaufort, daughter of King Edward III’s fourth son John of Gaunt, 1st Duke of Lancaster and his mistress Katherine Swynford, whom he later married in 1396.
 Ralph Neville had eight children with his first wife and fourteen children with his second wife and so had many daughters needing husbands.
 As was his right Neville betrothed his youngest child, nine-year-old daughter Cecily Neville to thirteen-year-old Richard in 1424.
 Richard and Cecily were married by October 1429.

 Richard and Cecily had twelve children including two Kings of England: